-- If the local government changes the proposed amendment and the change results in the proposed amendment being significantly different to the version released for public consultation, the local government must repeat the public consultation required for the proposed amendment. - 20.2 The local government may limit the public consultation to only those aspects of the proposed amendment that have changed. - 20.3 If consultation has been repeated, the local government must take the actions required under sections 18.3 and 18.4 for the repeated consultation. - 7 The consultation report may be given electronically or by providing a link to the location of the consultation report on the local government's website.
+- If the local government changes the proposed amendment and the change results in the proposed 20.1 amendment being significantly different to the version released for public consultation, the local government must repeat the public consultation required for the proposed amendment. - 20.2 The local government may limit the public consultation to only those aspects of the proposed amendment that have changed. - 20.3 If consultation has been repeated, the local government must take the actions required under sections 18.3 and 18.4 for the repeated consultation.